( DMAC June 2018 Rev 1)

 - They must not switch on their transmitters until they have retrieved it from the pound and clipped the appropriate frequency peg onto the transmitter.

-- Both transmitter and peg must be returned to the pound area immediately after use.
+- The peg must be returned to the pound area immediately after use.

 - Transmitter aerials must not be extended in the pit area.